GPT in 60 Lines of NumPy

 Parameter Efficient Fine-tuning

-The most simple approach to this problem is to only update the head and freeze (i.e. make it untrainable) the rest of the model.
-While this would speed up training and greatly reduce the number of new parameters, it would not perform particularly well since we are losing out on the deep in deep learning.
-We could instead selectively freeze specific layers (i.e. freeze all layers except the last 4, or freeze every other layer, or freeze all parameters except multi-head attention parameters), which would help restore the depth.
-As a result this will perform a lot better, but we become a lot less parameter efficient and we lose out on some of those training speed gains.
+The most simple approach to this problem is to only update the head and freeze (i.e. make untrainable) the rest of the model.
+This would speed up training and greatly reduce the number of new parameters, however it would not perform nearly as well as a full fine-tune (we are lacking the deep in deep learning).
+We could instead selectively freeze specific layers (i.e. freeze all layers except the last 4, or freeze every other layer, or freeze all parameters except multi-head attention parameters), which would help restore some of the depth.
+This will perform a lot better, but we become a lot less parameter efficient and reduce our training speed ups.

-Instead, we can utilize parameter-efficient fine-tuning methods.
-This is still an active area of research, and there are lots of different methods to choose from.
+Instead, we can utilize parameter-efficient fine-tuning (PEFT) methods.
+PEFT is active area of research, and there are lots of different methods to choose from.

 As an example, take the Adapters paper.
 In this approach, we add an additional "adapter" layer after the FFN and MHA layers in the transformer block.
 The adapter layer is just a simple 2 layer fully connected neural network, where the input and output dimensions are n_embd, and the hidden dimension is smaller than n_embd: